 The song we're going to take a look at is a Passion Pit song, "It's Not My Fault I'm Happy," from their latest album, Gossamer.
 Like a lot of songs on this record, it's quite a dense mix with layers and layers of stuff going on.
 Co-mixer Alex Aldi and I made sure to focus on how to balance the idea of weight, size, and “wall of sound,” whilst still retaining all the detailed work inside of the song.

-First off, here's a snippet of the final track:
+First off, here's the final track:

 Like I mentioned above, there is a lot going on in this track, but I want to look at just a few of the particular bits that I think of when I think back to mixing the song.